gametroll/nub2/README.md

 CSS/js Playground

-Just a "dicking around with code" repo for intensive css/js animation, effects and styling.
+Just a "messing around with code" repo for intensive css/js animation, effects and styling.